 - Using segmentation to display dedicated content to different users.

-The Desktop Widget, which users use to access your WalkMe created content.
+Users use the Widget to access your WalkMe content.
 Use the Customize Player tab to change the default appearance, style, and behavior of the widget.
 Use the Menu organizer tab to set tabs and folders for content items and tasks.

 Organizing your WalkMe content